 Thank you for taking the time to explore the Dressage4Kids Winter Intensive Training Program.
-It's likely impossible to cover every aspect of the program and all the potential questions.
+It's impossible to cover every aspect of the program and all the potential questions in one place.
 This document was created as a guide and hopefully answers many of your questions--those you had and those you didn't even think of.
-We encourage you to talk with other WITees and their parents or guardians to get a better sense of this fantastic experience.
+We encourage you to talk with our WIT alumni and their parents or guardians to get a better sense of this fantastic experience.
+Just ask and we can put you in touch.